juntagrico/juntagrico/docs/intro/advanced.rst

 This feature is disabled by default.
 Use the steps below to enable it.

 .. warning::
     When the rich text editor is enabled, text, when saved, will be saved as HTML.
-Disabling the rich text editor will not convert back the text back.
+    Disabling the rich text editor will not convert the text back.
 The HTML has to be converted back manually.

 .. note::
     When text from rich text fields is used in plain text emails the HTML tags need to be removed using the ``striptags`` filter.